tillac/ci_process/blog_post_ci_process.md

 Let's analyse my [workflow](https://github.com/tillac/ci_process/blob/master/.github/workflows/render-dashboard.yaml) !

 + As you can notice, the workflow runs on push and on CRON (once every day).
+If needed for CRON, use [crontab guru](https://crontab.guru/).
 The push runs is useful when you want to update it by hand or push changes.
 + I initialize it by calling a Rocker container, `verse`.
 This one is really useful when you want to knit things with `{rmarkdown}` since everything needed is already installed.

 ```
 on:
   push:
     branches: master
+  schedule:
+    - cron: '0 12 * * *'

 name: Render dashboard